zoumson/LaneDetectionDNN/README.md

    ```sh
    cmake ..
    ```
-6. Finally run the makefile to generate the executable `plate`
+6. Finally run the makefile to generate the executable `main`
    ```sh
    make
    ```